 There are hundreds of apps aimed at cyclists and it would be impossible to rate them all.
 So here are just three that you might want to consider downloading in 2020.
 Our selection includes two useful tools for road and mountain bikers and one for keeping up to date on one of pro cycling’s biggest events.
+Whether you are just on your road bike strolling through the city or bringing an ecotric fat tire electric bike outdoors for some challenges, these apps will surely make your biking experience exponentially enjoyable.
+Also, check how to learn cycling if you are a beginner.
 All of the apps have a free option to download.

 The Wikiloc app is one of the most simple and useful apps out there – especially if you are looking for new routes to explore in unfamiliar territories.
 The app allows users to record and save routes across a range of activities including hiking, kayaking, 4×4 off-roading, horse riding, mountain biking and road cycling.